luzyrawr/programming-fundamentals/scrum.md

 A Product Backlog Item or Increment must meet the "Definition of Done" to be considered complete or done.
 The Definition of Done must be created by the Scrum Team.

+If a Product Backlog Item doesn't follow the Definition of Done, it will not be included in the Product Increment.

+The Definition of Done is directly related to the quality of the product.

+During the Sprint Retrospective, the Scrum Teams plan how to increase the quality of the product by updating the Definition of Done.